Cy Grant: Showbusiness career

 After the war, Grant decided to pursue his original ambition to study law, perceiving it as a means to challenge racism and social injustice.
 He became a member of the Middle Temple in London and qualified as a barrister in 1950.
 However, despite his distinguished war record and legal qualifications, he was unable to find work at the Bar and decided to take up acting.
 Aside from earning a living, he saw acting as a way to improve his diction in preparation for when he finally entered Chambers.

 Grant's first acting role was for a Moss Empires tour in which he starred in a play titled 13 Death St., Harlem.
 His career received a boost after he successfully auditioned for Laurence Olivier and his Festival of Britain Company, which led to appearances at the St. James Theatre in London and the Ziegfeld Theatre in New York City (alongside Jan Carew).
 Aware of the short supply of roles for black actors, Grant decided to increase his earning potential by becoming a singer, having learnt to sing and play the guitar during his childhood in Guiana.
 This proved to be a successful undertaking and Grant soon appeared in revues and cabaret venues such as Esmeralda's Barn, singing Caribbean and other folk songs, as well as on BBC radio (The Third Programme and the Overseas Service).
-In 1956 he hosted his own television series, For Members Only (broadcast on Associated Television), on which he interspersed interviews with newsworthy people with singing and playing the guitar.
+In 1956, he was the first black person to host his own television series, For Members Only (broadcast on Associated Television), on which he interspersed interviews with newsworthy people with singing and playing the guitar.